-2) Able to get high coverage at levelled premiums
+2) Able to get high coverage at level premiums

-If you’ve just entered the workforce, a sum of $1,000,000 coverage can be a good amount to be insured with because of income protection.
+If you’ve just entered the workforce, a sum of $1,000,000 coverage can be a good amount to be insured with because of the concept of income protection.

-The Group Term Life makes sense if you only wish to get coverage till 65 years old.
+The Group Term Life also makes sense if you only wish to get coverage up to 65 years old.
 Beyond that, the increase in premiums can be too heavy.

 3) Able to apply for your spouse and children

-You’re able to take advantage of the affordable premiums and get the same coverage (all 6 types) for your spouse and children.
+You’re able to take advantage of the affordable premiums and get the same coverage for your spouse and children.

 4) Get coverage even if you have pre-existing conditions